isabella232/training-workshop/instructions/part-1-lesson-3.md

 - Click the `Deploy to Development...` button
 - Click the `Deploy` button
-- Click the `Task Log` tab to see the details
+- Click the `Task Log` tab to see the details of actions taken during the deployment

 The deployment has completed running when
 - you see the `Hello world!` message appear